mbotogilson/Python-scripts/README.md

 # Python Scripts for Ethical Hacking and Pentesting
-Python script to change the mac address
-Install python3 for the script to work type the above command python3 mac_changer.py
+Install python3 for the scripts to work